KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 I also added several Common Lisp / Clojure functions to `JKL` as built-in functions implemented using C# (the language in which `JKL` itself is implemented).
 The new functions are as follows:

 * `char` - extracts a single element of a string (since `nth` only works on sequences).
 It throws an error if the index is negative, but returns nil if the index exceeds the string length. `char` actually returns a substring of length 1 rather than a character because `JKL` currently lacks a character class.
-This may get added in due course
+Such a class might get added in due course
 * `symbol-name` - returns a string which is the print-name of a symbol, or throws an error if given a non-symbol

 # Other updates and fixes

 I made several other enhancements based on experience using `JKL`.
 Some of these were made before I started the current Eliza project, but I've only just got around to writing them up now.
 In approximately chronological order, I:

 * Revised `let*` to allow multiple body forms, the last of which is the return val.
 Previously `let*` only had a single body form, and a `do` was required if multiple forms were wanted.
-However, the new implementation is inconsistent with the `(do...)` equivalent, so should I added a TODO to consider refactoring the two.
+However, the new implementation is inconsistent with the `(do...)` equivalent, so  I added a TODO to consider refactoring the two

 * Refactored `try*`...`catch*`... so that syntax error checking of the `catch*` clause is now performed *before* the `try` is evaluated.
 The intent is to help avoid error-in-error-handler situations that could slip through user testing that doesn't explicitly check the thrown exception branch.
-The cost is to make correct code marginally less efficient.
+The cost is to make correct code marginally less efficient

-* Checked that `JKL` can handle exceptions inside a `catch*` clause (to one level deep).
+* Checked that `JKL` can handle exceptions inside a `catch*` clause (to one level deep)

 * Noticed that `let*` bindings can include symbols such as `+` so that `(let* (+ 1) +)` returns `1` and the following returns `-1`.
-I added a TODO to consider getting rid of these.
+I added a TODO to consider getting rid of these
 ```
 ; use the let binding to redefine + as -
 (let* (+ (fn* (a b) (- a b)))
     (+ 1 2))
 ```

 * Changed the error handling that results when non-numbers are used as arguments for numeric functions (e.g. `(+ 1 "a")`).
-I'd previously treated this as an internal error without considering that hosted code might introduce errors.
-Now `JKL` prints a more informative evaluation error message rather than just terminating.
+I'd previously treated this as an internal error without considering that thse cases might be bugs in code written by `JKL` users.
+Now `JKL` prints a more informative evaluation error message rather than just terminating

-* Started to rationalise the format of the error messages printed by built in functions.
+* Started to rationalise the format of the error messages printed by built in functions

 * Redid error messages in `Env` to give better info when binding fails because the number of bindings doesn't match the number of expressions.
-The need for this fix became apparent when working on the improved implementation of map as described below.
+The need for this fix became apparent when working on the improved implementation of map as described above

 * Changed the definitions of built-in macros (`or`, `not`, etc) so that their args have meaningful names (e.g. `or-args` rather than `xs` as per MAL).
-This helps debugging by making it easier to identify places where incorrect numbers of arguments are supplied to the macros.
+This helps debugging by making it easier to identify places where incorrect numbers of arguments are supplied to the macros